 - students can participate in user needs assessment.

 The group will meet approximately twice per fall and winter terms (4 times a year).
 Councillors are expected to attend these meetings, and a minimum of 2 of the 4 meetings is expected for continued membership.

 When are the meetings?

 Council meetings will usually be held in: October, November, January and March.
 Most meetings will be held in the early evening after 5pm.

 Who can apply?

 We encourage participation from undergraduates, graduate students, and students from across all disciplines.
-The council will ideally have 6-15 student members.
+The council will have up to 6 student members.